bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 // SetResult() is not used in this case since InvokeVoidAsync
 // only completes or throws, it doesn’t return a value.
 // Any calls to InvokeVoidAsync(...) up till this point will
-// have received an incompleted Task which the component
+// have received an incomplete Task which the component
 // is likely waiting until the call to SetCompleted() below. plannedInvocation.SetCompleted();
 ```